nagasen314/fe6-not-thracia/README.md

 ## Changelog

 ### Leadership System
 Every unit has a base C support with Roy, granting +5 hit/avo within 3 tiles.
-Sub-commanders provide this benefit as well to less units.
+Sub-commanders provide this benefit as well to fewer units.
 This advances to B at Chapter 12, then A at Chapter 17.
 All support growth rates set to 0.

 #### Sub-commanders